-Delta State Government, Youth Unemployment and Agbero Phenomenon | Latest Nigeria News Today
+Delta State, Youth Unemployment and Agbero Phenomenon | Latest Nigeria News Today

-Delta State Government, Youth Unemployment and Agbero Phenomenon
+Delta State, Youth Unemployment and Agbero Phenomenon

 Few days ago, I posted a piece ‘’Multiple Taxation and Oborevwori’s Paradigm Shift in Delta State’’.
 The referenced intervention described as understandable and appreciated the Governor Sheriff Oborevwori of Delta State, recent declaration when the State Chapter of the Association of Local Governments of Nigeria ALGON, paid him a courtesy visit at Government House, Asaba, that his administration would collaborate with local government councils to pay the backlog of pensions owed retired primary school teachers and local government retirees.